flatiron-school/prework.flatironschool.com/_includes/general/ruby.md

 Programming allows you to automate common, repetitive tasks on the computer.
 Developers use programming languages to write software, the software you interact with every day.
-From you alarm clock to your computer; from the web to the satellites orbiting our planet, software powers all of it.
+From your alarm clock to your computer; from the web to the satellites orbiting our planet, software powers all of it.

 Ruby is a programming language that we can use to do any task that needs to be